danitso/clouddk-cloud-controller-manager/README.md

 `clouddk-cloud-controller-manager` is one such provider and is designed to work with Kubernetes clusters running on [Cloud.dk](https://cloud.dk).
 It enables these clusters to retrieve metadata for nodes and create services of type `LoadBalancer`.

 ## Preparation
-In order to enable support for the controller, a flag must be set on the `kube-controller-manager` component.
+In order to enable support for the controller, a flag must be set on the `kubelet` component.

-In case the cluster was deployed with `kubeadm`, you must edit `/etc/kubernetes/manifests/kube-controller-manager.yaml` and add `--cloud-provider external` to the command section.
+In case the cluster was deployed with `kubeadm`, simply edit `/etc/default/kubelet` and add `--cloud-provider=external` to `KUBELET_EXTRA_ARGS`.

 Alternatively, you can add the following fragment to a `kubeadm` configuration file: